-Water parameters can be another cause for fin rot to start to develop on various fish.
-If the water parameters are high in toxins (ammonia, nitrites, and/or nitrates) and water changes are not done to remove such toxins, the fish can get infected with this bacteria and start to develop fin rot.
-Although this is less common, making sure to always remove any decaying matter such as excess food, dead plant matter, dead fish or invertebrates, and most importantly having control over the nitrogen cycle will make sure that the water parameters never get out of control.
+Water parameters can be another cause for fin rot to start to develop in various fish.
+If the water parameters are high in toxins (ammonia, nitrites, and/or nitrates) and water changes are not done to remove such toxins, the fish can get infected with these bacteria and start to develop fin rot.
+Although this is less common, making sure to always remove any decaying matter such as excess food, dead plant matter, dead fish, or invertebrates, and most importantly having control over the nitrogen cycle will make sure that the water parameters never get out of control.

 Treatment and Medication

 Treatment of fin rot can depend mostly on how badly the fish's fins are if they are infected if they start to clamp all of their fins closer to their body (known as Clamped Fins), or if there are just a few rips here and there.
 If the fish's fins are only slightly damaged then doing a big water change of around 50% and maintaining the water parameters throughout can lead to the fish recovering on its own.
 If the fish's fins are badly damaged, infected, or worse we suggest using medicine to treat fin rot.
 Medicines that work the best include but are not limited to Maracyn, MelaFix, PrimaFix, Methylene Blue, and other anti-bacterial medicines.
 When using any medicine, it is recommended to remove any carbon from the filter media and to turn off any UV sterilizers or protein skimmers during usage.
 It is recommended to remove all decorations in the tank before using methylene blue as it can stain them a slight shade of blue throughout the treatment and if you have any sensitive species within your aquarium please use these medicines at roughly half strength.
 We recommend following the product's instructions on the bottle when using either of these products.